flabbergast/enstix/README.md

 ## Roadmap / TODO

-- Implement passphrase changing from within the serial interface.
 - Use xmega's hardware AES128 instead of a software implementation.
 - Figure out and implement another way of entering the passphrase that wouldn't require Serial access.